 - Feeling like you have lost control of your drug usage.

-If you or a loved one is experiencing any of these signs, we’re here to help.
+If you or a loved one is experiencing any of these signs or is in need of addiction recovery treatment in the Charlotte or Lake Norman area, give us a call at 704-288-1097.
+We’re here to help.

 FAQs

-Substance Use Disorder is a brain disease, and, like many other diseases, it is:
+Substance Use Disorders are a brain disease, and, like many other diseases, it can be:

 • Genetic – Some individuals are more likely than others to be affected.